TheKeeperOfPie/Reader/README.md

 The class will hold a listener reference, which will be supplied by the adapter/Fragment to allow callbacks to occur from the data, such as notifyDataSetChanged() and notifyItemRangeInserted().
 Our primary UI adapter, AdapterLinkList will show a list entry based UI, while AdapterLinkGrid will show a staggered grid layout.
 They will create unique ViewHolders representing the different UIs, but will bind their data through the controllerLinks reference they hold.

+In the adapter's onBindViewHolder, we use Volley to load the link's thumbnail, or full image for the grid, but we have to make sure to check that the Bitmap isn't null in the ImageListener, as Volley calls the onResponse method twice if the image doesn't exist in the cache.
+The first time, the bitmap will be null, while the second time will actual contain the bitmap pulled from the network.

 Once a link's preview thumbnail is clicked inside either UI, we want to be able to expand the image/text, or go to the link if a browser is needed.
 We pass the touch event to the ViewHolder, which either loads the image if the UI calls for such implementation, or passes the event upwards to the controllerLinks so that a FragmentWeb, for example, could handle it.
-If it's an image file, we make the imageFull ImageView visible and have Ion load the full URL into the ImageView.
+If it's an image file, we make the imageFull ImageView visible and load the full URL into the ImageView.
 If it's a link, we use our we send the event up and load a FragmentWeb with the URL.

 #### Comments